rmartin1985/bootcamp-challenge-wk1/README.md

 For this task I was assigned the goal of making the Hori*seo*n Homepage meet accessibility standards.
 I was also tasked with refactoring the legacy code base in both the HTML and CSS to make sure that everything was working properly and to clean up the code for any duplicate or unneccesary code.

-After an initial overview of the legacy code I noticed right away that the index.html file was structered well, but it was lacking in semantic HTML language that would help instantly to make this site more accessible.
-I went through the document and changed non-semantic elements such as `<div>` and `<span>` to more semeantic elements such as `<header>`, `<footer>`, and `<aside>`.
+After an initial overview of the legacy code I noticed right away that the index.html file was structured well, but it was lacking in semantic HTML language that would help instantly to make this site more accessible.
+I went through the document and changed non-semantic elements such as `<div>` and `<span>` to more semantic elements such as `<header>`, `<footer>`, and `<aside>`.

 The next steps were to go through the code and add notes where applicable to break down the code in to more manageable sections for easier reference in the future if more updates or refactoring are needed.